paultrudel/sda-search/README.md

 ### How Lucene Stores Information

 Terminology:
-- A SDADocument is a project specific database entity which models a web page
+- A `SDADocument` is a project specific database entity which models a web page
 - A document refers to a Lucene specific term for a unit of indexing/search which is made up of a group of information fields

-For this project approximately 10,000 SDADocuments make up the document corpus.
-Each SDADocument contains a body of text and job of the index is to store information about this text content in a manner that allows for fast lookup of which documents contain a particular term.
+For this project approximately 10,000 `SDADocuments` make up the document corpus.
+Each `SDADocument` contains a body of text and job of the index is to store information about this text content in a manner that allows for fast lookup of which documents contain a particular term.
 To do this Lucene stores this term-document information in an inverted index which maps each distinct term in the corpus to a list of documents, unqiuely identified by a serial number.
-Each entry in this associated list of documents is tuple containing the document's unqiue identified and the position in the document where the term is found.
+Each entry in this associated list of documents is a tuple containing the document's unqiue identifier and the position in the document where the term is found.
 The advatage of storing information this way is that the memory needed for storage is very small compared to the actual size of a document's content and grows slowly as more documents are added to the index.
-The lookup time is also quite fast since it has a time complexity of approximately O(log n), where n is the number of distinct terms in the corpus.
+The lookup time is also quite fast since it has a time complexity of approximately `O(log n)`, where `n` is the number of distinct terms in the corpus.
 The process of building the document index also involves other common NLP techniques such as the dropping of stop words, stemming, and lemmatization.

 ## Retrieving the Content